cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 # conda install -y -p my-env pip and conda install other modules, etc.
 conda run -p my-env conda-pack
 ```

+Since every function needs to launch a fresh instance of the python intepreter,
+overheads may dominate the execution for short running tasks (e.g. less than
+30s).
+For such cases we recommend to use `RemoteTask` instead.

 ## Running Managers and Workers